-Inequalities & Identities analyzes the meaning, making, and significance of key boundaries, document patterns of discrimination and prejudice in policies and practices, to unpack the mechanisms by which these inequalities are perpetuated and reproduced.
+Inequalities & Culture analyzes the meaning, making, and significance of key boundaries, document patterns of discrimination and prejudice in policies and practices, to unpack the mechanisms by which these inequalities are perpetuated and reproduced.

 Law, Crime, Punishment & Human Rights